-The NEO force consisted of COMSOCEUR, elements from Company C, 1st Battalion, 10th Special Forces Group (Airborne) [1-10th SFG (A)], and the 39th Special Operations Wing (since redesignated the 352nd Special Operations Group).
-Also included were communications specialists from the SOCEUR Signal Detachment, along with other SOCEUR staff, two MC-130 Combat Talons from the 7th Special Operations Squadron (SOS), two HC-130 tankers from the 67th SOS, aircrews, combat controllers, and maintenance personnel.
+The NEO force consisted of Commander Special Operations Command, Europe (COM-SOCEUR), elements from Company C, 1st Bn, 10th SFG (A) [1-10th SFG (A)], and the 39th SOW (since redesignated the 352nd Special Operations Group).
+Also included were communications specialists from the SOCEUR Signal Detachment, along with other SOCEUR Signal Detachment, along with other SOCEUR staff, two MC-130 Combat Talons from the 7th Special Operations Squadron (SOS), two HC-130 tankers from the 67th SOS, aircrews, CCTs, and maintenance personnel.

 On the night of 29 April 1992, Company C was conducting an exercise at Stuttgart, when BG Potter informed them of a coup in Freetown, Sierra Leone, and directed them to begin work on the "real-world" mission.
 Within 15 hours of notification, SOF performed mission analysis, configured the unit's equipment, wrote orders, issued war-stocks, loaded the aircraft, and deployed.
 The coup in Sierra Leone had created an unstable security environment, but SOF quickly developed a rapport with the local military and arranged for a safe evacuation with no incidents.
-They evacuated over 400 American citizens, thirdcountry noncombatants, and USAF MEDCAP team members in the following two days.
+They evacuated over 400 American citizens, third-country noncombatants, and USAF MEDCAP team members in the following two days.